chillaxdev/Gravity-Ball/README.md

 ## Note

 There might be small glitches in the game.
-Please feel free to report in the issues section.
+If you found one kindly report it in the issues section.
 One more thing, this ancient compiler doesn't allow us to allocate many heap memory.
 So I was forced to use OOP with normal class instances.
 I've still used Heap for points system.
 Hence there is a limit for storing points.
 Finally, it isin't the best efficient code but I'll make it better in the future versions.

 ## Contact